JeremiahKaren/35percent.github.io/_posts/2015-09-14-barratt-conquers-southwark.md

 So it appears that Southwark has got at least 56 social rented homes from Blackfriars Circus after all, but at a net cost of either £10m, or £5.1m, if it got its S106 payment from Barrett.

 Either of these amounts appears over the odds, compared to the [£3.1m paid](http://crappistmartin.github.io/images/LR_LANDQ_TrafalgarPlace.pdf) by L&Q for the 54 affordable homes bought from Heygate developer Lend Lease at [Trafalgar Place](http://trafalgarplace.com).
-Southwark are also using seight of hand by including the number in their promised 11000 council homes, when they are effectively a private developer's affordable housing obligation.
+Southwark are also using seight of hand by including the number in their promised 11000 council homes, when they are in fact a private developer's affordable housing obligation.